| |

 - In 24 hours, the fiberglass is hard and translucent.

-The overall form is affected by the sequence of the
+The overall form is affected by the sequence of the resin application.

-resin application.
-You know that I have to apply the resin small
+I have to apply the resin small amounts at a time because the initial

-is a good thing.
-It allows for more creativity within the overall
+set time is so fast.
+This is a good thing.
+It allows for more creativity

-form.
-When wet with resin, the fiberglass stretches.
-When dry, it
+within the overall form.
+When wet with resin, the crocheted fiberglass

-try to predict and thereby direct, but it always does something
+I can try to predict and thereby direct, but it always does something

 unexpected.
 I welcome this runaway behavior because it saves me